Gary Tyler: Events

+The bus was taken to a sheriff's office under guard with all the pupils aboard.
+A .45-caliber automatic was later found in the bus.
+All the students from the bus were taken to the police station and interrogated under extreme pressure.

 Tyler was arrested for disturbing the peace when he talked back to a police officer; he was soon charged with the murder of 13-year-old Weber.
 His mother Juanita Tyler and he said that he was beaten severely by the police in an attempt to make him confess, but he refused.
 Other witnesses later told of being intimidated and threatened by the police.
 As columnist Bob Herbert wrote in 2007, "A white boy had been killed and some black had to pay.
 Mr. Tyler, as good a black as any, was taken to a sheriff’s substation where he was beaten unmercifully amid shouted commands that he confess.
 He would not."

-The racially charged atmosphere had been heightened by the arrival of David Duke in Destrehan.
-He was emerging as a leader in the Ku Klux Klan and neo-Nazi politics in Louisiana and the United States.
-He brought what he called 'security teams' to protect white residents.
+Archbishop Philip Hannan presided at Weber's funeral, calling on the mourners to "restore harmony and make this again the model community that it was for many, many years."
+The racially charged atmosphere had been heightened by the arrival of in Destrehan of members of the Ku Klux Klan, led by national director David Duke, for the professed purpose of protecting whites.
+Two Klansmen were arrested on October 9 for allegedly carrying a stolen gun.
+The intervention of the KKK led Governor Edwin Edwards to declare that he would order "whatever force is needed" to maintain peace in the town.
+Attorney General William J. Guste remarked, "I think the KKK has no business being there.
+It's not going to add anything to help the situation, it can only irritate the situation.
+I would hope law enforcement authorities would handle keeping the peace in that area and that amateurs would not get themselves involved in something they have no business to do."